 How to Turn Down a Job Offer

 How you turn down a job offer depends on your reasons for rejecting the offer.
 Here are options and reasons to use for a variety of different scenarios.
+If you have already accepted a job offer, here's how to let the employer know you changed your mind.

 When To Turn Down a Job Offer